 To provide every underprivileged (and tribal) child in Odisha the right to play that ensures their holistic development and fosters their growth as confident and competent learners, as well as to support those that have the talent and desire, to excel at an elite level.

-Pro Sport Development (PSD) initiated the Khel Vikas project in 2012 in partnership with globally renowned rural development organisation, Gram Vikas.
+PSD initiated the Khel Vikas project in 2012 in partnership with globally renowned rural development organisation, Gram Vikas.
 Khel Vikas, sought to provide underprivileged and tribal youth in the state of Odisha access to participation in regular recreational and competitive sport as well as supporting highly talented and motivated athletes in their quest to achieve sporting excellence.

 PSD conceptualized, developed and implemented sporting initiatives in the schools run by Gram Vikas, as well as within the communities and government schools in the operational areas of the organization.
 Over two and a half years, PSD provided professional expertise to the Khel Vikas project in the following areas: